-Description Academic integrity is a belief in, and commitment to, the values of honesty, trust, fairness, respect, and courage in relation to learning, teaching, rangahau, research, and assessment.
-Award of a set of pre-approved prior learning credits to allow entry to a programme with exemptions for identified courses.
-Successful outcome of an Assessment Concession process A (current, past, and future) domestic tertiary learner, international tertiary learner, or industry trainee or apprentice.
+Term Description Academic Integrity Academic integrity is a belief in, and commitment to, the values of honesty, trust, fairness, respect, and courage in relation to learning, teaching, rangahau, research, and assessment.
+Advanced Standing Award of a set of pre-approved prior learning credits to allow entry to a programme with exemptions for identified courses.
+Aegrotat Successful outcome of an Assessment Concession process Ākonga A (current, past, and future) domestic tertiary learner, international tertiary learner, or industry trainee or apprentice.
 A person= who is involved in learning and/or assessment (at an education and training provider or in the workplace, etc.).
-Alternatives: Ākonga Māori Māori learner Ākonga nō Aotearoa Domestic learner Ākonga nō tāwāhi International learner Ākonga nō Te Moana-nui-a-Kiwa Pacific learner Ākonga Whai Kaha Disabled learner Ākonga nō Aotearoa (domestic learner) is someone who is either a) a New Zealand citizen, b) the holder of a residence class visa, or c) required by the Minister or Gazette notice to be treated as if they are not an international student. Ākonga nō tāwāhi (international learner) means an International Student as defined in the Education and Training Act 2020 (section 10) A formal application to a higher authority for a decision to be reversed.
-A person receiving New Zealand Apprenticeship training. means a type of vocational education and training that- a) is provided for a person who is working in an industry while undertaking training in that industry; and b) is provided wholly or partly at the person's workplace, mainly by or on behalf of the person's employer; and c) consists of a programme or training, or both, leading to a qualification in the skills of an industry that provides entry into an occupation in that industry.
-Unit standards and achievements standards listed on the Directory of Assessment Standards.
-Refer to NZQA website.
-A person who evaluates the assessment evidence presented by ākonga Award means a certificate, diploma, degree, or other qualification that is listed on the NZQF; or a certificate or other document granted in recognition of akonga achievement and completion of a micro-credential or other package of learning.
-A level 7 qualification with the purpose to provide individuals with systematic and coherent introduction to bodies of knowledge of a recognised major subject (or subjects in the case of a double degree or double major) as well as problem-solving and associated basic techniques of self-directed work and learning.
+Alternatives: Ākonga Māori Māori learner Ākonga nō Aotearoa Domestic learner Ākonga nō tāwāhi International learner Ākonga nō Te Moana-nui-a-Kiwa Pacific learner Ākonga Whai Kaha Disabled learner Ākonga nō Ākonga nō Aotearoa (domestic learner) is someone who is either a) a New Zealand Aotearoa citizen, b) the holder of a residence class visa, or c) required by the Minister or (Domestic learner) Gazette notice to be treated as if they are not an international student. Ākonga nō tāwāhi Ākonga nō tāwāhi (international learner) means an International Student as defined (International in the Education and Training Act 2020 (section 10) learner) Appeal A formal application to a higher authority for a decision to be reversed.
+Apprentice A person receiving New Zealand Apprenticeship training.
+Apprenticeship means a type of vocational education and training that- training a) is provided for a person who is working in an industry while undertaking training in that industry; and b) is provided wholly or partly at the person's workplace, mainly by or on behalf of the person's employer; and c) consists of a programme or training, or both, leading to a qualification in the skills of an industry that provides entry into an occupation in that industry.
+Assessment Unit standards and achievements standards listed on the Directory of Assessment standard Standards.
+Refer to NZQA website .
+Assessor A person who evaluates the assessment evidence presented by ākonga Award Award means a certificate, diploma, degree, or other qualification that is listed on the NZQCF; or a certificate or other document granted in recognition of ākonga achievement and completion of a micro-credential or other package of learning.
+Bachelor's degree A level 7 qualification with the purpose to provide individuals with systematic and coherent introduction to bodies of knowledge of a recognised major subject (or subjects in the case of a double degree or double major) as well as problem-solving and associated basic techniques of self-directed work and learning.